p2k3m/NovaPDFReader/README.md

 When no device is present, the build gracefully skips connected tests while still verifying that the project compiles.

+NovaPDF's Gradle automation also issues `adb shell cmd appops set com.google.android.gms RUN_IN_BACKGROUND ignore` and `RUN_ANY_IN_BACKGROUND ignore` so Play Services cannot trigger auto-updates on the shared test images.
+This keeps background download storms from starving instrumentation runs; ensure your custom emulator snapshots expose the `cmd appops` utility so the suppression can be applied automatically.

 ## Programmatic screenshot capture

 The screenshot harness can capture UI frames directly on the device when invoked with